 Pro Tip: If a vendor you reach out to is already booked, ask them for referrals!
-The Vermont wedding industry is a really tight knit group and many of us are friends – it’s likely that if we aren’t available, we’ll have ideas of other similar vendors you should reach out to.
+The Vermont wedding industry is a really tight knit group and many of us are friendly – it’s likely that if we aren’t available, we’ll have ideas of other similar vendors to whom you should contact.

-If you’ve read this far and are feeling excited and empowered to start planning your Vermont wedding, then YAY!
-I’m so happy to help!
-But if you’re feeling overwhelmed, that’s okay too – and may be a sign that bringing a planner on board is the right move for you.
+If you’ve read this far and are feeling excited and empowered to start planning your Vermont wedding, fabulous.
+I’m so happy to help with your nuptials in some way.
+But if you’re feeling overwhelmed, that’s normal, too – and may be a sign that bringing a planner on board is the right move for you.
 Below are a few great planning teams I’ve worked with, or who come highly recommended by wedding vendor friends.

 Assorted Artistries – An all-women wedding planning and design team based in Plattsburgh, NY and serving Vermont and New York.

 Ehmann Events – Husband and wife event planning duo based out of Killington, VT.